Summary

 Objective

-Evaluate patellar alignment in robotic-assisted total knee arthroplasty (TKA) to correlate whether the greater precision in the femoral and tibial components translates into correct patellar alignment.
+Evaluate patellar alignment in robotic-assisted total knee arthroplasty (TKA), and correlate whether the greater precision in the femoral and tibial components translates into correct patellar alignment.
 Our hypothesis is that robotic-assisted total knee arthroplasty with patellar resurfacing allows adequate patellar alignment in the axial, coronal, and sagittal axes.

 Methods

-Retrospective cohort study.
-50 patients who underwent TKA with robotic arm assistance in the same center by 2 surgeons were included.
-Patients had postoperative radiographs taken at least 3 months after their surgery.
+Descriptive study.
+60 patients (64 knees) who underwent TKA with robotic arm assistance in the same center by 2 surgeons were included.
+Patients had standardized preoperative X-rays and postoperative radiographs taken 3 months after their surgery.
 Patients with poorly taken radiographs were excluded.
-The pre- and post-operative X-rays were analyzed to perform the following evaluations of patellar alignment: Tilt, translation, height (measured with modified Insall-Salvati and Caton-Deschamps) and the level of the joint line (according to the references of the adductor tubercle and medial epicondyle).
-All evaluations were performed by a musculoskeletal radiologist.
+The pre- and post-operative X-rays were analyzed to perform the following evaluations of patellar alignment: Tilt, displacement, height (measured with modified Insall-Salvati and Caton-Deschamps), level of the joint line (according to the references of the adductor tubercle, tibial tuberosity, lateral epicondyle and medial epicondyle), anterior condylar offset and posterior condylar offset.
+All evaluations were performed by 2 musculoskeletal radiologists.
 A descriptive analysis of postoperative patellar alignment was carried out and compared with reference values established in the literature.

 Results